iphoneintosh/BurpXMLExportViewer/README.md

 4. Select Extension file *BurpXMLExportViewer.py*
 5. After loading the extension, a new tab called *Burp XML Export Viewer* should appear

 Within this tab, click on *Select Burp XML Export File* and select your exported Burp XML history file.
-Note that no base64 encoded XML history files are supported yet.
-Thus, you need to uncheck *Base64-encode requests and responses* when exporting your items from Burp's HTTP Proxy history.
-Base64 support may be added in the future.

 # TODOs